rgeneaux/PyMoDAQ/docs/src/user_folder/backup_environments.rst

 	limit = 25                # how many to keep (maximum)
 	...

-When activated, these backups are located in PyMoDAQ's local configuration folder, under the general following path:
+These backups files are saved in PyMoDAQ's local configuration folder, using the general following path:

 ``/home/<username>/.pymodaq/<folder value from config>/<environment_name>``

 Backup structure
 ----------------
-Backup files are structured in a simple way to be compatible with pip but with a little bit more metadata.
-They start with two commented lines:
+Backup files are structured in a simple way to be compatible with pip, but start with two commented lines to provide additional information:

 * the first one is the python executable path used to launch PyMoDAQ
 * the second one is the python executable version